-I believe this to be part of my mantra when on the stand…knowing my testimony is based on decision making processes that I chose to undertake, and the hope that I am making a difference in the lives of others.
+I believe this to be part of my mantra when on the stand and knowing my testimony is based on decision making processes that I chose to undertake, and the hope that I am making a difference in the lives of others.

 Hope is an emotional state.
 Optimism is a cognitive process.

-Click here for a great take on Hope Versus Optimism
+Click here for a great short take written by a monsignor on Hope Versus Optimism

 My professional rehabilitation counseling practice is focused on helping people participate in the world around them, particularly in their own world of work.